jayelm/ca-parkinsons/README.md

 subtypes and important clinical features.
 Manuscript in preparation is located in located in `writeup/manuscript/manuscript.pdf`.

+The code to reproduce publication-ready figures is in `publication.R`

 Related work:

  - van Rooden et al (2010).